top of page

 Fergus Greer , Leigh Bowery Session I Look 2 1988 © Fergus Greer

-Visitors can expect to see just how expansive Bowery’s influence has been since his death, with inspiration seen in the work of huge names like Alexander McQueen and Lady Gaga.
+Finally, visitors can also expect to see just how expansive Bowery’s influence has been since his death, with inspiration seen in the work of huge names like Alexander McQueen and Lady Gaga.

 The chimney of Tate Modern opposite St Paul's Cathedral